stephenh/ts-proto/README.markdown

   (Note that this only uses the grpc-web runtime, you don't need to use any of their generated code, i.e. the ts-proto output replaces their `ts-protoc-gen` output.)

   You'll need to add the `@improbable-eng/grpc-web` and a transport to your project's `package.json`; see the `integration/grpc-web` directory for a working example.
+Also see [#504](https://github.com/stephenh/ts-proto/issues/504) for integrating with [grpc-web-devtools](https://github.com/SafetyCulture/grpc-web-devtools).

 - With `--ts_proto_opt=returnObservable=true`, the return type of service methods will be `Observable<T>` instead of `Promise<T>`.